Jeff Anton: Racing career

 In 2025, it was revealed that Anton would make his ARCA Menards Series debut at Lime Rock Park, driving the No. 3 Chevrolet for Mullins Racing.
 He finished in eighth place after starting in eleventh.
-He then made his ARCA Menards Series West debut at Sonoma Raceway, this time driving the No. 8 Chevrolet for 1/4 Ley Racing, where he finished in tenth.
+He then made his first ARCA Menards Series West start since 2009 at Sonoma Raceway, this time driving the No. 8 Chevrolet for 1/4 Ley Racing, where he finished in tenth.

 Motorsports results

 NASCAR

 (key) (Bold - Pole position awarded by qualifying time.
 Italics - Pole position earned by points standings or practice time. * – Most laps led.)